sindresorhus/execa/readme.md

 Same as [`command`](#command-1) but escaped.

-This is meant to be copy and pasted into a shell, for debugging purposes.
+This is meant to be copied and pasted into a shell, for debugging purposes.
 Since the escaping is fairly basic, this should not be executed directly as a process, including using [`execa()`](#execafile-arguments-options) or [`execaCommand()`](#execacommandcommand-options).

 #### exitCode